MajedElwardy/ACR360/README.md

 # ACR360
-Subjective Quality Assessment Experiment Used the ACR method for 360° Videos.
+A dataset on subjective quality assessment of for 360° Videos using ACR methods

 ## Abstract
-ACR360 dataset containing psychophysical and psychophysiological data of 360 videos on subjective quality assessment.
-The stimuli were shown to the participants on a head-mounted display.
+The ACR360 dataset contains psychophysical and psychophysiological data on subjective quality assessment of 360° videos.
+The 360°  video stimuli were shown to the participants on an HTC Vive with integrated eye tracker.

-Currently, the dataset contains the mean opinion scores (MOS) and the rest of the data will be uploaded soon.
+This release of the ACR360 dataset contains the mean opinion scores (MOS) obtained from the conducted subjective experiments.
+Additional data will be uploaded soon.

 ## Dataset Structure
 The ACR360 dataset contains the following three main folders: